baishalidutta/Pneumonia-Detection/README.md

 ## Web Application

-To run the web application locally, go to the `webapp` directory and execute:
+To run the web application locally, execute the following in the `webapp` directory and:

 `python3 web_app.py`